Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 2. Confirm the environment is ready.

-kubectl get pods -A
+ssh ocne-control-01 kubectl get pods -A

 Open HealthCheck Port on Oracle Linux Firewall

 When using a LoadBalancer Service associated with OCI-CCM, Kubernetes expects a health check endpoint available on port 10256.
-Therefore, kube-proxy creates a listener on this port so that the cloud provider load balancer can verify that kube-proxy is healthy.
+Therefore, kube-proxy creates a listener on this port so the cloud provider load balancer can verify that kube-proxy is healthy.
 This health check is how the load balancer determines which nodes can have traffic routed to them.

-1. Set the firewall rules for the node.
+1. Set the firewall rules for the control plane and worker nodes.

 Deploy the Oracle Cloud Infrastructure Cloud Controller Manager Module